Four Scenes from the Life of the Buddha - Birth of the Buddha - Kushan dynasty, late 2nd to early 3rd century AD, Gandhara

 The Maurya Empire, under the leadership of Emperor Chandragupta Maurya, expanded into Afghanistan, particularly the regions of Gandhara and Bactria.
 This period marked a significant cultural and political shift in the region, as the Mauryan influence introduced new administrative practices, religious ideas, and art forms.
 Under the reign of Ashoka, Chandragupta’s grandson, Buddhism spread rapidly across the region.
 Ashoka’s support for Buddhism, however, did not eclipse the presence of Hinduism, which continued to thrive alongside the new faith.

-image 10 Buddhist & Hindu Kingdoms of Afghanistan: A Pre-Islamic History
+image 10 Rise and Fall of The Buddhist & Hindu Kingdoms of Afghanistan

 The Kushan Empire (1st to 3rd Century CE)